pksX01/AI_Blogs/_posts/2022-03-29-bear-classification-using-fastai-2.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <ul>
 <li>Confusion matrix is used to see how many inputs are wrongly labeled.
 Diagonal of the matrix shows the images that are classified correctly.
 Other cells represent the wrongly classified images.
-In this case, all images are classified correctly.
+In this case, one black bear is wronlgy classified as grizzly bear, other images are classified correctly.
 <strong>Note: Confusion matrix is calculated using validation set.</strong></li>
 </ul>